fieldtrip/website/development/integration.md

 # Integration between tools

 For the documentation, communication and development of the FieldTrip project we use various tools.
-This page lists the tools and the integration that we have implemented between them.
+This page lists the tools and the integrations between them.

 ## Jekyll